-I’m married with three children, currently in their late teens and early twenties, and with my wife have gone through the parental anguish of public and college/university exams every year since 2006 and will potentially do so until 2020!
+I’m married with three grown-up children, and with my wife have gone through the parental anguish of public and college/university exams every year since 2006 and will potentially do so until 2020!

 I’m a professionally qualified accountant with an honours mathematics degree and a postgraduate certificate in education.
 I’ve had a career working in local government finance, supporting managers in managing their service budgets.
 I have particular interest in the relevant computer applications (e.g. spreadsheets), financial training and quality issues.

 I’m keen to share my skills with a wider audience and make a real difference.

 Tutoring since 2012

 Teaching practice at a Reading school.

 Written and presented well-received financial training materials, led a project group at work on training.

 I've supported service managers with often limited numeracy ability to manage multi-million pound budgets.